Scarborough Castle: Early history of the site

 Archaeological excavations in the 1920s produced evidence which suggests a hill fort was built on the headland where the castle now stands.
 Finds were dated to between 900–500 BC, part of the late Bronze Age/early Iron Age.
 Among finds dating back about 3,000 years, a Bronze Age sword, thought to have been a ritual offering, is on display in the castle exhibition.

 A 4th-century Roman signal station, one of several on the Yorkshire coast, was built on the headland at the cliff top.
 The station was to warn of approaching hostile vessels, and took advantage of a natural source of fresh water which became known as the "Well of Our Lady".
 The remains of the signal tower were excavated in the 1920s revealing it to be square in plan around a small courtyard.
 It measured about 33 metres across and was built of wood on stone foundations with a gatehouse and an outer ditch.

 The Anglo-Saxons built a chapel on the station site around the year 1000, the remains of which are still visible.
 This is reputed to have been destroyed during the invasion of Harald Hardrada in 1066.
-A much later Icelandic poem claims that a Viking settlement around the harbour was burnt down in 1066 by Hardrada's forces, who built a large bonfire on the headland to supply burning brands to hurl at the villagers below.
+A much later Icelandic poem claims that a Viking settlement around the harbour was burnt down in 1066 by Harald Hardrada's forces, who built a large bonfire on the headland to supply burning brands to hurl at the villagers below.
 However, there is no archaeological evidence of such an event, nor any of the Viking presence.
 The first evidence of the harbour settlement coincides with the establishment of the stone castle around 1157–1164.
 This grew from a small settlement around a wooden fortress which the stone castle replaced.